 4. Understand That Failure Is an Option

-For an organization, failure can mean lost revenue, client trust and business opportunities.
-This type of mindset can even extend to a Tabletop Exercise, where staff are determined not to fail.
+For an organization, failure can mean lost revenue, client trust, and business opportunities.
+This type of mindset can extend to a Tabletop Exercise, where the participants are determined not to fail.
 However, this attitude can leave participants frustrated and create more issues along the way.
 In a LinkedIn post, Tzviel Blankchtein noted that these scenarios are designed to "build proficiency and trust in skills, and provide support throughout the process."

 It will be important to understand that failures in the exercise aren't a bad thing, but that they should be learning points to reach your goals.
-Staff should be encouraged to think outside the box, learn from their failures and leverage everyone's strengths to succeed.
-In this way, teams might be able to create better processes to handle the scenario while boosting their communication, crisis management and decision-making skills.
+Encourage staff to think outside the box, learn from their failures, and leverage everyone's strengths and expertise.
+In this way, teams will create better processes to handle the scenario while boosting their communication, crisis management, and decision-making skills.

 5. Gather Staff Feedback

-One of the best ways to improve your next Tabletop Exercise is to simply ask participants what they thought of their experience.
-TechTarget contributor Matthew Todd noted that each exercise should end with a discussion to identify what worked, what didn't and what should happen next.
-This review will clarify what players learned and if any gaps exist.
-Organizations can use staff feedback as a means of creating more meaningful dialogue and action as well as providing participants with the confidence and skills to handle real-world scenarios.
+One of the best ways to improve your next Tabletop Exercise is to simply ask participants what they thought of their experience and what suggestions they have.
+TechTarget contributor Matthew Todd noted that each exercise should end with a discussion to identify what worked, what didn't, and what needs to happen next.
+This review (a. k. a. debriefing) will clarify what the players learned and if any gaps exist.
+Organizations can use staff feedback as a means of creating more meaningful dialogue and action as well as providing participants with the confidence and skills to handle real-world crises and disruptions.

-Organization and worldly concerns continue to evolve, and so must your Tabletop Exercise.
-By following these five steps, you can improve your next Tabletop Exercise to align with relevant goals and scenarios while enabling staff to participate and learn from their mistakes.
-Contact Attainium today to learn more about our Tabletop Exercises and how they can be utilized to benefit your business continuity efforts.
+Organization and worldly concerns continue to evolve, and so must your Tabletop Exercises.
+By following these five steps, you can improve your next Tabletop Exercise to align with relevant goals and objectives while enabling staff to participate and learn from their missteps.
+Contact Attainium today to learn more about our Tabletop Exercises and how they will benefit your business continuity efforts.